 What FAAB Gets Wrong

 Most fantasy managers approach FAAB the wrong way.
 They either spend too aggressively early in the season — burning budget on speculative pickups — or hoard their budget and miss opportunities because they're afraid to spend.
 Good FAAB strategy requires knowing when to be bold and when to be patient.
+The serious FAAB literature — 4for4's strategy manual, the Fantasy Footballers' FAAB primer — converges on a surprisingly consistent set of principles, and most of them cut against instinct.

 The Three FAAB Mistakes